The best sim racing games for 2017http://www.classicandperformancecar.comClassic and Performance CarClassic and Performance Car

 Sometimes it's good to blow off a little steam on your favourite racing sim game.
 Here's our list of the best available to buy and race right now

-Ogling the listings on Classic & Performance Car is all well and good, but some of the beautiful machinery for sale can sometimes be just a touch out of financial reach for many of us.
+Ogling the classified listings is all well and good, but some of the beautiful machinery for sale can sometimes be just a touch out of financial reach for many of us.
 Even if you can afford them, taking them on track will result in costs spiralling further out of control: consumables will need replacing, mechanical parts might fail, and of course there’s always the risk of denting something more tangible than your pride…

 Fortunately, whether the aim is to get some practice in before a track event, or simply to blast around exotic locations in cars you’ll never be able to afford, there is almost certainly a perfect racing sim out there for you.

-Racing sims have come a long way in a very short space of time, with computing power and accessories like force feedback racing wheels coming cheaper than ever.
-We’ve taken a look some of our favourites currently on sale in 2017.
+Racing sims have come a long way in a very short space of time, with computing power and accessories like force feedback racing wheels coming cheaper than ever, although it can be just as easy to spend a lot of money buying the latest simulator kit.

 Unlike a few of the games here, a lack of immersion is a criticism that could never be levelled at Assetto Corsa.
 The graphics are among the most beautiful here, and the handling feels so detailed and rewarding that even simple time trials can become utterly addictive.